 Disclosure: Please note this post may contain affiliate links.
 This means – at no additional cost to you – we earn a commission if you make a purchase using our links.
 We only link to products and companies we use and recommend.
 The income goes toward supporting the free content on this site and community.

 With winter just around the corner, one of the most common concerns of RVers relates to their batteries.
 The big question is: which batteries work best in cold temperatures – lead acid (AGM) or lithium?
-This can be a complex topic, and with the latest release of some interesting new data testing on battery performance, we put together this article to simplify the key highlights for you.
+This can be a complex topic.
+With the latest release of some interesting new data testing on battery performance, we put together this article to simplify the key highlights for you.

 RVs and Battery Power